dportik/SuperCRUNCH/docs/Analysis_Overview.md

 The goal of `Infer_Supermatrix_Combinations.py` is to calculate how many supermatrix combinations are available, given the number of filtered sequences available for each taxon for each locus.
 If all taxa have only one sequence available, the answer is one, but if taxa have multiple sequences available, this number will be extremely large.
 This module relies on the `[locus]_species_log.txt` files produced from the `Filter_Seqs_and_Species.py` module to calculate the number of sequences available per taxon.
 The log files for all loci should be present in the input directory for the calculation to be accurate.

 No output files are created, rather the information is logged to the screen.
+This includes the total number of sequences available (for all taxa across all loci), the total number of taxa, and the total number of possible supermatrix combinations.

 #### Basic Usage: